-- 1. Remove the refrigerant.

-- 2. Purge with Nitrogen (N2).

-- 3. Pump out the unit.

-- 4. Purge the circuit and spray the area where the opening is to be carried out with Nitrogen (N2).

-- 5. Open the circuit with a blowtorch or by cutting.

-- 6. Carry out the repair work.

-- 7. Close and pressurise with Nitrogen (N2) to check for the presence of leaks.

-- 8. Pump out the unit.

-- 9. Fill it with the amount of refrigerant indicated on the product label.
+- 1. Remove the refrigerant. - 2.
+Purge with Nitrogen (N2).
+This process may need to be repeated several times.
+Compressed air or oxygen shall not be used for purging refrigerant systems. - 3.
+Vacuum the refrigerant circuit.
+Ensure that the outlet for the vacuum pump is not close to any potential ignition sources and that ventilation is available. - 4.
+Purge the circuit and spray the area where the opening is to be carried out with Nitrogen (N2).
+This process may need to be repeated several times.
+Compressed air or oxygen shall not be used for purging refrigerant systems. - 5.
+Open the circuit with a blowtorch or by cutting. - 6.
+Carry out the repair work. - 7.
+Close and pressurise with Nitrogen (N2) to check for the presence of leaks. - 8.
+Vacuum the refrigerant circuit.
+Ensure that the outlet for the vacuum pump is not close to any potential ignition sources and that ventilation is available. - 9.
+Fill it with the amount of refrigerant indicated on the product label.